Joe Biden classified documents incident: Other searches

-Responses
+Initial responses

-Joe Biden and his legal team
+Biden and his legal team

 Biden stated that he was "surprised" when he learned of the documents found at Penn Biden Center.
 The White House also stated that Biden does not know what is in the documents.
 He added that he would cooperate fully with the investigation.
 Biden's legal team has denied any wrongdoing, stating that the documents were "inadvertently misplaced".